userradu/angular-master-guard/README.md

 The guards will need to be sync (return boolean) and async (return observable).

 - a master guard to run a list of guards in order

+## Notes

+### CanActivateChild

+If the parent component is not accessible (canActivate, canLoad), then the child component will not be accessible.

+If the parent component is accessible (canActivate, canLoad), but the child component is not accessible (canActivateChild), then the parent component will not be loaded neither.
+This behavior is the same even if an async guard is used for the parent component and a sync guard for the child component.